cldrn/ctf4-codeql-and-chill-java/README.md

 ```
 source.getNode().getEnclosingCallable().getParameterType(0) instanceof ContainerClass
 ```
 And there are many other possibilities available.
 We will use `DataFlow::PartialPathNode` for this part.
-Putting everything together we have the following query:
+Putting everything together gives us the following query:
 ```
 /*
 * Holds for classes named Container